-The support contracts according to the German Collective Wage Agreement for the Civil Service (TVöD 13) are based on the fellowship guidelines of the Max Planck Society.
+Contracts are based on the Public Service Wage Agreement (TVöD E 13) and on the fellowship guidelines of the Max Planck Society.
 They are subject to income tax and social security contributions.

 Awards are made on the basis of scholarly excellence and a research proposal outlining a project to be pursued at the MPIfG.
 The Max Planck Society is an equal opportunity employer and is committed to improving opportunities for women in science.

 |As of November 1||Applications are accepted for grants starting in October of the following year|